armandossrecife/my_validation3/my_hypothesis_tests.md

 To test the hypothesis that issues with architectural impact affect a substantial number of files:

-**Null hypothesis (H0B)**: The number of files affected by issues with architectural impact is not significantly different from the number of files affected by issues with less architectural impact.
+**Null hypothesis (H0B)**: The number of files affected by issues with architectural impact is not significantly different from the number of files affected by issues without architectural impact.

-**Alternative hypothesis (H1B)**: The number of files affected by issues with architectural impact is significantly greater than the number of files affected by issues with less architectural impact.
+**Alternative hypothesis (H1B)**: The number of files affected by issues with architectural impact is significantly greater than the number of files affected by issues without architectural impact.

 **Statistical test**: Mann-Whitney U test